bahtiyartan/troia/docs/46ReportsPrinting.rst

 ==================
-Parsing XML & JSON
+Reports & Printing
 ==================

-*This sections aims to show xml & json parsing options*
+*This sections aims to introduce reports and printing options*